 When evaluating site design issues, it is essential to investigate renewable systems early in the process.
-Solar systems need to have solar access to be maximized.
+Solar systems need to have solar access, and wind systems require proper placement to be maximized.

-- Consider climactic conditions at the site.

-- To improve safety and save energy, consider non-grid-connected photovoltaic systems for:

-- crossing and caution lights

-- lighting at walkways and parking areas

-- telephone call boxes for emergencies.

-- Consider installing building-integrated solar thermal systems for domestic hot water, space heating, and absorption cooling.

-- Consider building-integrated photovoltaic systems for electricity production.

-- Ensure that solar systems are not shaded and that they are positioned to be visible to the students, teachers, and parents.
+- · Consider climatic conditions at the site. - To improve safety and save energy, consider non-grid-connected photovoltaic systems for: - crossing and caution lights - lighting at walkways and parking areas - telephone call boxes for emergencies. - Consider installing building-integrated solar thermal systems for domestic hot water and space heating.
+These systems can also be used for absorption cooling in the warmer and sunnier parts of temperate and mixed climates, such as Southern California and portions of the California Central Valley. - Consider building-integrated photovoltaic systems for electricity production. - Ensure that solar systems are not shaded and that they are positioned to be visible to the students, teachers, and parents.

-- Consider geothermal heat pumps.